Show by Label

 The remedy is to soak the board in a solvent for a while, and then vigorously scrub the PCB with a brush to remove the unwanted flux and the ball bearings.

 Sounds easy, but is not so.
 The selection of the most optimum solvent is a science by itself, and is highly depending on the solder paste you are using.
-Some have water solvable paste, most have not.
+Some have water base paste, most have not.
 When you soak the board with a solvent, and use a brush, you typically end up with a very sticky board.
 To remove that, you can use IPA 99% to rub the PCB some more, and then generously poor fresh IPA on the board to let is drop of the board, and hopefully take the sticky goo with it.
-After that process, you can use clean water to wash the remaining IPA off, and then dry the board.
+After that process, you can use clean (distilled to avoid calcium deposits) water to wash the remaining IPA off, and then dry the board.
 You can use a hairdryer, or use a solder heat gun, as I do, because that will allow you to blow the remaining liquid out of small pockets.

 That's the process, and I have been using that for a long time.